-Trump administration to scrap limits on methane leaks at oil and gas sites
+Trump administration scraps limits on methane leaks at oil and gas sites

 The current regulations date to 2016 and are among environmental protections crafted by the Obama administration that President Trump has systematically reversed.

-The Trump administration has sought since 2019 to eliminate methane limitations because many of the small- and medium-sized companies in the oil and gas business — among the president’s ardent supporters — want to reduce the cost of complying with regulation.
-The American Petroleum Institute and the Independent Petroleum Association of America said their members could police methane emissions on their own.
+The Trump administration has sought since 2019 to eliminate methane limitations because many of the small- and medium-sized companies in the oil and gas business — among the president’s ardent supporters — want to reduce the cost of complying with regulations.
+The American Petroleum Institute and the Independent Petroleum Association of America said their members could still choose whether to further reduce emissions.

 A handful of the biggest oil and gas companies, meanwhile, supported the Obama-era rules because they meant the companies could capture — and sell — methane that would otherwise escape into the atmosphere.
 Those companies said they would continue those practices, even if they are no longer required by the government.